 Yeah, it’s a different sphere.
 It’s not a sphere of pleasure.
 It’s not something that can help you open up.

 A: So how do you address that?
 How do you work with that?
 I imagine that the body work that you do comes into play here very much, right?

 Changing Your Love Patterns

-And so a bit to take stock of all of that.
-It’s I always say it’s opening the Pandora’s box.
+It’s like opening the Pandora’s box.
 We put it everything out.
-And then from that you realize often the customer sees what are the real patterns.
+And then from that you realize the customer sees the real patterns.
 And once that is identified, then they go with me in my therapy center for a day.

 And for each of the patterns, we will find out what was the first event.
-This event, the way the person reacted, the way it was.
-What she said or what was happening, it gives me an indication which organs are here programmed and so the person will think about this event and what happened.
-And me, I will check into the belly mostly if the organs are reacting and I will make them not allow to react until they become neutral to this event.
+The way the person reacted, the way it was.
+What she said or what was happening, it gives me an indication which organs are programmed and so the person will think about this event and what happened.
+And me, I will check into the belly mostly, if the organs are reacting and I will not allow them to react until they become neutral to this event.